What is Whiteness?

 Understanding Privilege

-When white people see ourselves as having a race, it becomes easier to notice the advantages tied to whiteness.
-These include being presumed innocent, being widely represented in media, and moving through life without constant suspicion or questioning.
+When white people begin to see ourselves as having a race, it becomes easier to notice the advantages tied to whiteness.

 Moving Beyond “Colorblindness”